JonKuqi/Recommender_System_with_Collaborative_Filtering_Gr16/README.md

  - `userId`: the ID of the user for whom you want to predict which books they might like.
  - `data`: the input dataset.
+ - `numberOf`: the number of books listed in the result
  - `automatic`: if set to true, it automatically adjusts the weight of the result calculated with cosine similarity relative to the result from Pearson similarity (depending on the number of ratings users have given for the books).
 If set to false, an additional value (the alpha coefficient) must be provided, which indicates the level of importance cosine similarity will have in the final result.

 After this method is executed, a list of books will be displayed that the user with the specified ID might like based on their previous preferences.
 The list is sorted by similarity to the liked books and the ratings those books have received.